From the coarse geometry of warped cones to the measured coupling of groups: Introduction

 \subsection{Some interesting examples of warped cones}

 \begin{itemize} \item[1.]
 Let $Y$ be a compact manifold (or finite simplicial complex) and let $\Gamma$ be an amenable group acting by Lipschitz homeomorphisms on $Y$ .
 Then the warped cone $\mathcal{O}_\Gamma(Y )$ has property A of G. Yu (Cor.
 3.2 \cite{Ro05}) .
 Conversely, suppose that the warped cone $\mathcal{O}_\Gamma(G)$, has property A, where $\Gamma$ is a dense subgroup of compact Lie group $G$.
 Then $\Gamma$ is amenable (\cite{Ro05}).
-For a generalized version of this result, see \cite{SW19}.
+For a generalized version of this result, see \cite{SW21}.

 \item[2.]
 Suppose that the warped cone $\mathcal{O}_\Gamma(G)$, as defined above, is uniformly embeddable in Hilbert space.
 Then $\Gamma$ has the Haagerup property .
 In particular, if $\Gamma$ has property T, then $\mathcal{O}_\Gamma(G)$ cannot be uniformly embedded in Hilbert space (\cite{Ro05}).
-For a generalized version of this result, see \cite{SW19}.
+For a generalized version of this result, see \cite{SW21}.

 \item[3.]
-Some expander graphs ( or super-exapnder graphs) can be constructed using warped cone.
-Sullivan and Margulis prove that $SO(n, Z[1/5])$ ($n > 4$) is a Property (T) group embedded densely inside the compact Lie group $SO(n)$.
-We consider the warped cone associated with the natural action of $SO(n, Z[1/5])$ on $SO(n)$ ( with a bi-invariant metric and the Haar measure).
-If we take graph-approximations of each $t$-th level, this sequence of graphs will be an expander sequence ( or an super-expander sequence). \cite{LV19}
+Some expander graphs can be constructed using warped cone.
+Sullivan and Margulis prove that $SO(n, \mathbb{Z}[1/5])$ ($n > 4$) is a Property (T) group embedded densely inside the compact Lie group $SO(n)$.
+We consider the warped cone associated with the natural action of $SO(n, \mathbb{Z}[1/5])$ on $SO(n)$ ( with a bi-invariant metric and the Haar measure).
+If we take graph-approximations of each $t$-th level of the Warped cone, this sequence of graphs will be an expander sequence, more particularly, the associated warped cone will be uniformly quasi-isometric to an expander sequence (see \cite{LV19} for more details).
+On the other hand, if $a,b\in SO(3,\bar{\mathbb{Q}})$ are two matrices with algebraic coefficients and generate a non-abelian free group $F_2$, then their action by rotations on $\mathbb{S}^2$ has spectral gap (due to Bourgain and Gamburd).
+It follows from \cite{Vi19} that the level sets of the Warped cone $\mathcal{O}_{{F_2}}(\mathbb{S}^2)$ are uniformly quasi-isometric to an expander family.

 \end{itemize}